a-a-ron/kaycee/README.md

 #### Step Three

 Copy and past this into terminal `cd desktop/kaycee/` and then hit enter.
 Then copy and paste this into terminal `git clone https://github.com/a-a-ron/kaycee.git` and then hit enter - The command will attempt to copy the images into the folder you created on your desktop but will fail becasue you don't have "Git" installed.
-You will be prompted to download Git from the Apple Developer Tools, click yes.
+You will be prompted to download Git from the command line tools, click install.

 #### Step Four